-Purple hair masks apply the principles of color theory to hair care.
-Think back to learning about the color wheel in art class.
-Colors that sit opposite of one another on the wheel (red and green, blue and orange, and purple and yellow) are complementary.
-And this means the colors can neutralize one another.
-This idea can be applied to various things.
-For example, the same information is what color-correcting makeup is based around.
-A green correcting concealer can hide redness, an orange one can hide blue veins, and so on.
+A purple hair mask, like purple shampoo, applies the principles of color theory to hair care.
+Remember learning about the color wheel in art class?
+Colors that sit opposite one another on the wheel (red and green, blue and orange, and purple and yellow) are complementary and this means these colors can neutralize one another.

-The L’Oréal Paris EverPure Sulfate-Free Anti Brass Purple Mask Treatment is the latest formula to join our line-up of EverPure purple products.
-It’s a purple hair mask that’s formulated with hibiscus and toning pigments and can be used to neutralize stubborn brass for a bright blonde color.
-Try it on blonde colored, bleached, or highlighted hair.
-The intense mask not only helps correct your color but also deeply nourishes and cares for your hair.
-You can expect powerful results in just five minutes, all courtesy of a rich formula that’s free of sulfates, parabens, and harsh salts and surfactants.
+The L’Oréal Paris EverPure Sulfate-Free Anti Brass Purple Mask Treatment is a purple hair mask that’s formulated with toning pigments to neutralize stubborn brass from blonde and bleached hair colors.
+This ultra-pigmented, treatment mask not only corrects your color but also deeply nourishes and conditions your hair.
+You can expect powerful results in as little as five minutes, all thanks to a formula that’s free of sulfates, parabens and harsh salts and surfactants.

-To really reap the benefits of a purple hair mask, pair it with purple shampoo.
-Wash your hair with the L’Oréal Paris EverPure Brass Toning Purple Sulfate Free Shampoo, then wring out excess water to ready your strands for the treatment.
-Instead of reaching for the coordinating conditioner (L’Oréal Paris EverPure Brass Toning Purple Sulfate Free Conditioner) as your next step, you’ll use the mask.
+To really reap the benefits of a purple hair mask, pair it with a purple shampoo.
+Wash your hair with the L’Oréal Paris EverPure Sulfate-Free Brass Toning Purple Shampoo, then rinse the soap to ready your strands for the treatment mask.
+Instead of reaching for the coordinating conditioner — L’Oréal Paris EverPure Sulfate-Free Toning Purple Conditioner — you’ll use the mask.

 How Often Should You Use a Purple Hair Mask?

-A purple hair mask shouldn’t be part of your daily blonde hair-care routine.
+A purple hair mask shouldn’t be part of your daily hair care routine.
 The majority of the time, regular color-treated hair-care products will do the trick.
-For blondes, we recommend the L’Oréal Paris EverPure Blonde Shampoo and L’Oréal Paris EverPure Blonde Conditioner paired with the L’Oréal Paris EverPure Blonde Shade Reviving Treatment.
-This system helps to gently cleanse, condition, and balance blonde hair, neutralize brassiness, and deeply hydrate over-processed hair.
+For blondes, we recommend the L’Oréal Paris EverPure Sulfate-Free Bond Repair Shampoo with Citric Acid and L’Oréal Paris EverPure Sulfate-Free Bond Repair Conditioner with Citric Acid.
+This system helps to strengthen hair inside and out by repairing weak hair bonds without ever dulling your color.